Louis M. French, Psy.D.

 Promoting the professional practice of neuropsychology represents the core of NAN.
 Every committee, publication, annual meeting and Board Member works towards that goal.
 NAN needs to continue to promote education at all levels of practice.
 Students need to understand how to care for their patients and themselves while advancing the field overall.
 Professional members need to be given the tools to be successful, whether assistance with reimbursement issues, continuing education or collaboration with peers.

 I would support content in Archives, the NAN Bulletin and other NAN publications that would further practice focused education.
 I would ensure that content in CEU offerings and the Annual Meeting addresses the membership’s needs.
 I would markedly increase efforts to solicit input on what are the most pressing, emerging needs of our members.
 The Legislative Action and Advocacy and the Professional Affairs and Information Committees need support in their mission to educate the public, ensure adequate reimbursement and promote the profession.
 Their support would be a major focus of my Presidency.
 Finally, we need to support practice-focused research.
 There are significant questions in neuropsychology on how to best educate the public on our services and expertise.
 Like all of healthcare, the satisfaction of patients and providers is closely linked to how much of a partnership we form with those we serve.
 I believe that to advance our profession we need to focus on effectiveness, the business aspects of our work, and make sure that all of our “customers” feel engaged in their relationship with us.

 How do you plan to bridge science and practice?

-In NAN, we need to work in two directions.
+NAN needs to work in two directions.
 For our members, we should continue to promote education.
 The Annual Meeting should directly influence our practice.
 The NAN publications should continue to make emerging science easily accessible.
 For the public, we need to engage and support organizations like PCORI.
-Neuropsychology must have a voice in these efforts.
+Neuropsychology needs to have a prominent voice in these efforts.